This article was updated on September 19, 2021

 Broadband Choices, a cable provider in the UK, recently conducted a study of 50 people who watched more than 120 hours of the best horror movies in a setting of 5.1 surround sound.
-Each participant was equipped with a heart rate monitor to measure the level of scare through monitoring blood levels.
+Each participant was equipped with a heart rate monitor to measure the level of a scare through monitoring blood levels.

 The scariest movie is…

 This might come as a surprise, but “Sinister” was deemed the scariest movie, according to the study.
 Starring Ethan Hawke as a true-crime author, Scott Derrickson’s 2012 horror film centers around Hawke’s character discovery of Super 8 movies of gruesome murders in the attic of his new home, putting his family in danger.

 While the average resting BPM of participants was around 65 beats per minute, viewers’ heart rates spiked to around 86 BPM during the movie, which was the highest score.

 Here is what The New York Times had to say about “Sinister” at the time of the release: